wsmaisys/Jurisol-legal-assistant-RAG/README.md

 - Use Docker for consistent deployment.
 - Pass secrets and API keys via environment variables or Docker secrets.
 - For scalability, run FastAPI and Streamlit in separate containers behind a reverse proxy (Nginx, Traefik).
-- Use a managed Qdrant instance or run Qdrant in a separate container with persistent storage.
+- Use a managed Chroma instance or run Chroma with SQLite for local development.
 - Set up monitoring, logging, and health checks for robust production operation.

 ---